Power NI: Tariffs, Perks, Reviews & Contact Details

 Once you’re in, you can access your bills, account information, your Perks account and make a payment if you haven’t set up a direct debit.
 If you haven’t yet registered for an Energy Online account, you can do so through the login page.

-Power NI performs quite well in online review platforms like Trustpilot and Which?, as well as in independent complaints reports, such as that of the Consumer Council.
-Power NI’s overall standing is positive, though not entirely outstanding.
+Power NI performed quite well in online review platforms like Trustpilot and Which?, as well as in independent complaints reports, such as that of the Consumer Council.

 The general positive trends touched upon in feedback comments are the efficiency of customer service personnel and the ease of switching.
 Negative comments aren’t homogeneous enough to pick out trends, although recent issues fixate on a few Power NI app failures.

-For a supplier with a significant stake in its domestic market, Power NI bucks the GB trend and performs quite well with regard to pricing, reviews and perks.
-The flexibility it allows customers - no exit fees and no fixed-term contracts - is second to none.
+For a supplier with a significant stake in its domestic market, Power NI performs well in Northern Ireland with regard to pricing, reviews and perks.